Gh0stAn0n/vpnip/README.md

 ### Requirement

-must download OpenVPN first, to do so type:
+must download openVPN first, to do so type:

 └─$ sudo apt install openvpn